 Fine Art Prints

-While you can order prints of any image from all of Janis's websites and publications, he has assembled two very special collections designed specifically for prints.
-Please note that Janis offers both open and limited edition prints, each collection explained below.
+While you can order prints of any image from all of Janis's websites and publications, he has assembled some very special collections designed specifically for prints.

 Open Edition images are crafted to the highest quality but with no limit to quantity printed.
 (Click image to open selected collection.)